jelic98/random_py/README.md

 ### Followers

-Script for scraping follower count from list of Instagram profiles defined in the input XML.
-Script produces XML as an output which can be sorted so users can get sesne of the most popular profiles in their network.
-Input XML should be a list of user's followings/followers.
+Script for scraping follower count from list of Instagram profiles defined in the input CSV.
+Script produces CSV as an output which can be sorted so users can get sesne of the most popular profiles in their network.
+Input CSV should be a list of user's followings/followers.
 Useful for finding potential influencers in user's network.

 ### AQI fetcher